- Are You Drinking Enough Water? HOT

 - Water the key to beautiful skin & hair

 Remember when you were a kid and there was nothing better to do on a hot summer day than taking a long, satisfying drink from the water fountain, that universal source of free drinking water?
 Things were so simple back then.
 Today, we know that tap water can often contain harmful contaminants including toxic chemicals and heavy metals.
 As a consumer response, plastic water bottles now clog our offices, minivans, hotels, and kids' lunch boxes.
 We have become a generation of plastic users and hoarders.

-In reality bottled water is just plain water.
+But notice that bottled water is mostly just plain water.
 More than 25% of bottled water comes from municipal sources – that's right, simple tap water – which means all you're getting is very expensive purified city water.
 Independent tests have also shown that the quality of bottled water can range from very good to dangerously bad as the industry is weakly regulated.